Best State to Find Employment

 Employment by State

-If you look at the graph below, you can see the top five states with the highest number of people that are unemployed and how they compare to the U.S. average.
+The graph below shows how the top ten states with the highest number of unemployed workers compare to the U.S. average.

 Top 10 States with the Highest Unemployment Rates